-The adaptability and flexibility of agile management allows for better, more relevant metrics to measure progress by.
+The adaptability and flexibility of agile management allow for better, more relevant metrics to measure progress by.
 Since project elements are constantly reviewed throughout its development, workers are better able to estimate timelines, budgets, and the efforts required for its completion.
 Estimates are thus tailored to the team’s capabilities in each step of a project’s lifespan (often updated in each “sprint” session), allowing for more accurate planning and greater predictability.

 The metrics one may use to measure progress can include cycle time, lead time, aging work in progress, and throughput.
-Lead time addresses how it long it takes to process an item from customer request to actual delivery, while cycle time measures how long it take to work on the given item.
+Lead time addresses how long it takes to process an item from customer request to actual delivery, while cycle time measures how long it takes to work on the given item.
 “Aging work in progress” determines the optimum and dragging speeds of your work process (where it speeds up and where it slows down), and throughput measures team productivity – comparing the amount of completed work against the overall time spent.

-These measurements helps workers predict the time and monetary requirements for each individual “sprint”.
+These measurements help workers predict the time and monetary requirements for each individual “sprint”.
 This improved predictability also allows them to better estimate the ROI of a project – and whether it outweighs the costs involved.

-Project predictability grants workers greater control over a project, and helps avoid common problems such as late product delivery, overruns, or poor product quality.
+Project predictability grants workers greater control over a project and helps avoid common problems such as late product delivery, overruns, or poor product quality.

 Reduced risk and faster ROI

 Finally, implementing agile methods help reduce the risk of project failure.
 As each “sprint” focuses on achieving and maintaining optimum quality – workers ensure an agile project doesn’t fail completely.
 When changes or improvements are necessary, agile techniques provide the freedom to do so, keeping all issues to an absolute minimum.
 Quality assurance is sprinkled throughout the entire process, rather than used as a final phase in development.